 The Ultima IV cloth map can be found:

-Computer-generated Ultima IV maps can be found:
+Computer-generated Ultima IV maps can be found as follows:

 If you need maps of the dungeons, you can find: